-Measuring 26 inches across… Oh, sorry, that’s the folded size, the Alta 8 is a whopping 52 inches across when ready to fly.
+Measuring 26 inches across… Oh, sorry, that’s the folded size, the Alta 8 is a whopping 52 inches across without the props, about 60-inches when ready to fly.
 That’s machine enough to grab about 20 lbs of camera and hit the sky.
 Enjoying, of course, all the best drone connectivity that you would expect of a precision drone.

 Flight time is slightly less impressive than the smaller machine, the Alta 8 will get from about 8 minutes with the weakest batteries and full load, up to about 34 minutes with no load at all.

 The FreeFly Alta 8 is $17,500.00 with the tidbits you need to fly.
 Accessories and a camera are additional.

 FreeFly Alta X

 You may have wanted to call this the Alta 4, as the FreeFly Alta X is a powerful quadcopter offering in this line of big drones.
 Despite having a smaller propeller count, the Alta X is a larger drone.
 In fact, you must be careful not to break the FAA’s 55lbs weight restriction rule, as the maximum take-off weight with payload is almost 77 lbs.
 You could break the law by flying this drone fully loaded.
 Don’t worry too much, as the machine has an empty weight of about 20 lbs, and your camera should be less than that, so you’d really have to load it up to get to 55 lbs.